rancher/docs/content/rancher/v2.x/en/admin-settings/authentication/ad/_index.md

 ## Annex: Troubleshooting

 If you are experiencing issues while testing the connection to the Active Directory server, first double-check the credentials entered for the service account as well as the search base configuration.
-You may also inspect the Rancher logs to help pinpointing the issue cause.
+You may also inspect the Rancher logs to help pinpointing the problem cause.
+Debug logs may contain more detailed information about the error.
 Please refer to [How can I enable debug logging]({{< baseurl >}}/rancher/v2.x/en/faq/technical/#how-can-i-enable-debug-logging) in this documentation.